-Using Right-click and Double-click Functionality
+Using Right/Ctrl-click and Doubleclick Functionality

-When creating a report, you can use the right-click and double-click mouse functions as editing shortcuts.
+When creating a report, you can use the rightclick and double-click mouse functions as editing shortcuts.

-- Double clicking on a report object enables you to edit the object's attributes - e.g., the thickness of a line. - Right clicking (Windows)/[Ctrl] clicking (Mac)on a report object calls an object specific edit menu that contains both general editing options and attribute editing options specific to that object.
-Right clicking on an Image object, for example, gives you a list of editing options, as shown at right. - Right clicking (Windows)\[Ctrl] clicking (Mac) on the report grid gives you two options: Paste an object that you copied or cut; Delete All of the objects on the grid.
+- Double clicking on a report object enables you to edit the object's attributes e.g., the thickness of a line. - Right clicking (Windows)/[Ctrl] clicking (Mac) on a report object calls an object specific edit menu that contains both general editing options and attribute editing options specific to that object.
+Right clicking on an Image object, for example, gives you a list of editing options, as shown at right. - Right clicking (Windows)\[Ctrl] clicking (Mac) on the report grid gives you three options: Select All objects, Paste an object that you copied or cut; or Delete All of the objects on the grid.